Funny Girl (musical): Background

 Stark married Fanny Brice's and Nicky Arnstein's daughter Frances Brice in 1940.
-In telling Fanny's story, Stark would produce the Broadway musical, film version and film sequel Funny Lady.
+In telling Fanny's story, Stark produced the Broadway musical, film version and film sequel Funny Lady.

-Ray Stark commissioned an authorized biography of Brice, based on taped recollections she had dictated but was unhappy with the result.
-It eventually cost him $50,000 to stop the publication of The Fabulous Fanny, as it had been titled by the author.
-Stark then turned to Ben Hecht to write the screenplay for a biopic, but neither Hecht nor the ten writers who succeeded him were able to produce a version that satisfied Stark.
+Ray Stark commissioned an authorized biography of Brice, based on taped recollections that she had dictated, but the result of which she was unhappy with.
+Stopping the publication of The Fabulous Fanny, as it had been titled by the author, eventually cost him $50,000.
+Stark then turned to Ben Hecht to write the screenplay for a biopic, but neither Hecht nor the 10 writers who succeeded him were able to produce a version that satisfied Stark.
 Finally, Isobel Lennart submitted My Man, which pleased both Stark and Columbia Pictures executives, who offered Stark $400,000 plus a percentage of the gross for the property.

 After reading the screenplay, Mary Martin contacted Stark and proposed it be adapted for a stage musical.
 Stark discussed the possibility with producer David Merrick, who suggested Jule Styne and Stephen Sondheim compose the score.
-Sondheim told Styne, "I don't want to do the life of Fanny Brice with Mary Martin.
+Sondheim told Styne "I don't want to do the life of Fanny Brice with Mary Martin.
 She's not Jewish.
 You need someone ethnic for the part."
-Shortly after, Martin lost interest in the project and backed out.
+Shortly after, Martin lost interest in the project and withdrew.

 Merrick discussed the project with Jerome Robbins, who gave the screenplay to Anne Bancroft.
 She agreed to play Brice if she could handle the score.
 Merrick suggested Styne collaborate with Dorothy Fields, but the composer was not interested.
-He went to Palm Beach, Florida, for a month and composed music he thought Bancroft would be able to sing.
+He went to Palm Beach, Florida for a month and composed music he thought Bancroft would be able to sing.
 While he was there, he met Bob Merrill, and he played the five melodies he already had written for him.
 Merrill agreed to write lyrics for them; these included "Who Are You Now?" and "The Music That Makes Me Dance".
-Styne was happy with the results and the two men completed the rest of the score, then flew to Los Angeles to play it for Stark, Robbins, and Bancroft, who was at odds with Merrill because of an earlier personal conflict.
-She listened to the score, then stated, "I want no part of this.
+Styne was happy with the results and the two men completed the rest of the score, then flew to Los Angeles to play it for Stark, Robbins, and Bancroft.
+Bancroft was at odds with Merrill because of an earlier personal conflict, and after listening to the score, she stated "I want no part of this.
 It's not for me".